iratemonkey/kubernetes-metallb-rpi-k3s/README.md

 Hostname: rpi-demo-6b48b95d9d-sk7p5
 ```

 But we cant view this outside the cluster.
-Lets change the service so that it uses the LoadBalancer type:
+Lets change the service so that it uses the LoadBalancer type, and deploy the service **with** the MetalLB LoadBalancer service:

 ```
 $ kubectl apply -f example-app/service-with-metallb.yml